Arczeus/mudae-noter/README.md

 ## Notes

 - Large collections may take some time to load.
+- This website doesn't won't work on phones.

 ## To-Do

 - ~~Add local storage~~
 - ~~Sorting~~
-- add note to a specific character
+- ~~add note to a specific character~~
 - ~~add [c+] option~~
-- Group by note
 - ~~Parse kakera values~~
-- Search and filter functionality
-- Generate `$sortmarry` commands for your collection
 - ~~fix characters not getting disabled~~
 - ~~delete any ($togglewestern) or other things that can appear~~
 - ~~cut the name short if it's too long~~
+- ~~Go to generated commands button :)~~
+Top priority:
+- Make groupings work
+- Filter functionality (automatically deselect or something)
+- Sort functionality (in groupings)
+- Index characters and let the user moves them around or something

+The less important:
-- change sort group pare buttons/select buttons ui
+- change sort group parse buttons/select buttons ui
-- Go to generated commands button :)
+- Generate `$sortmarry` commands for your collection based on series order (another thing to add is to index groups which the user can change uhh)
+- Search characters